ololoepepe/BeQt/README.txt

 some features may be missing.
 Support of Qt libraries' versions lower than 4.8.0 is not guaranteed.

-Note: in order to use all BeQt features you will need the following Qt modules: QtCore, QtNetwork, QtGui, QtWidgets (for Qt 5).
+Note: in order to use all BeQt features you will need the following Qt modules: QtCore, QtNetwork, QtGui, QtSql, QtWidgets (for Qt 5).

 In order to use builtin .svgz icons you will also need the corresponding plugin.